jayoung/Rtest_and_Rnotes/Rscripts/patchwork_package_demo_and_tips.md

 We can change themes of the patchwork, not just the individual plots.

 If we want to modify everything, we use `&`.
 If we want to modify only the current ‘nesting level’ of plots, we use `*`.

-Examples:
+Example with `&`:

 ``` r
 (p1 + p2 + p3 & theme_minimal()) + plot_layout(ncol=2)